June 15 - August 11, 2023

 Universitas Negeri Malang

-The CLS Indonesian Program in Malang, Indonesia provides students opportunities to learn Bahasa Indonesia both inside the classroom and in an immersive cultural setting during an intensive 8-week language program set in the second-largest city in East Java.
+The CLS Indonesian Program provides students opportunities to learn Bahasa Indonesia both inside the classroom and in an immersive cultural setting during an intensive 8-week language program.
 The structure of the program is designed to cover the equivalent of one academic year of university-level Indonesian study.
-Students receive a minimum of 20 hours per week of classroom instruction where they learn the four major skills of speaking, listening, reading and writing in Bahasa Indonesia.
-Given the small class sizes, the teacher to student ratio for the CLS Indonesian program can be as small as one to one thus allowing teachers to work closely with students to improve their Indonesian proficiency.
+Students receive fifteen hours per week of formal classroom instruction where they focus on four major skills: speaking, listening, reading and writing in Bahasa Indonesia.

-The CLS Indonesian Program is hosted by Universitas Negeri Malang (UM), one of the oldest teaching institutions in Indonesia, dating back to 1954.
-UM is considered to be one of the premiere institutions in Indonesia for the teaching of educators, professors, and teachers of Indonesian as a second language.
-UM has been hosting the CLS Indonesian Program since its inception in 2010.
-The CLS Program has become well integrated into the university culture and CLS students quickly find themselves accepted as a part of the student community.
-You can find out more about UM on their website.
+The CLS Indonesian Program is hosted in Malang, Indonesia by Universitas Negeri Malang (UM), one of the oldest teaching institutions in Indonesia (dating to 1954).
+UM has hosted CLS since 2010 and is one of the premiere institutions in Indonesia for the teaching of educators, professors, and future teachers of Indonesian as a second language.
+Past CLS participants have noted the enthusiasm of all program affiliates and routinely share that they are well integrated into the university community.